Ontario Small Business Tax Rate: Complete Guide for Small Business Owners

 4. CanTax: a software that lets you file multiple tax returns for one year and has a built-in easy-to-use navigation feature.
 They do charge differently between a T1 and a T2 tax report.
 This software is perfect for growing small businesses with complex dossiers.

 5. T2inc: a software that we adapted to fit the needs of Canadian businesses.
 We offer comprehensive tax support for incorporated businesses no matter the size of your enterprise.
-We specialize in T2 and CO-17 taxation forms and can help you at every step of your filing.
+We specialize in T2 income tax and CO-17 income tax and can help you at every step of your filing.
 Our taxation software is user-friendly for even the most complex corporate tax returns for small Ontario businesses needing to find their net tax owing.

 Once you find the software that’s right for your business structure and assessment needs, calculating your net tax is already underway!